NickCL2/enhanced-text-widget/readme.txt

 = Options =

 * Title
-* URL
+* Title URL
 * Widget CSS class
-* Content which supports Text, HTML, CSS, JavaScript, Flash, WordPress Shortcodes and PHP
+* Content supports Text, HTML, CSS, JavaScript, Flash, Shortcodes, and PHP
-* Do not display title
+* Option to not display a title
-* Open URL in new window
+* Option to open Title URL in new window
-* Automatically add paragraphs
+* Option to automatically add paragraphs to content
-* Do not output before/after_widget/title
+* Option to not output before/after_widget/title (bare widget)

 = More Information =